-An 18-ft. tall troll made of cement clutchs an old VW car underneath this Seattle overpass.
-The car is an actual Volkswagen encased in concrete; it bears a California license plate.
+An 18-ft. tall troll, made of concrete, clutches an old VW car where it sits underneath the George Washington Memorial Bridge in Seattle, Washington.
+The car is an actual Volkswagen Beetle encased in concrete, which used to be red and bear a California license plate.

-The paint can’t be easily removed from the troll and to cover it a fresh layer of concrete is added every time, so over time the troll has been growing blobby concrete lumps.
+The paint can’t be easily removed from the troll and to cover it a fresh layer of concrete is added every time, so the troll has been growing blobby concrete lumps.
 While painting it is poor form, climbing on it is encouraged.